DNnate/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

         - **Multiprotocol Label Switching (MPLS)**: a WAN protocol that operates at both layer 2 and 3 and does label switching; MPLS is a high-throughput/high-performance network technology that directs data across a network based on short path labels rather than longer network addresses
         - **Voice over Internet Protocol (VoIP)**: a tunneling mechanism that encapsulates audio, video, and other data into IP packets to support voice calls and multimedia collab
             - VoIP is considered a converged protocol because it combines audio and video encapsulation technology (operating as application layer protocols) with the protocol stack of TCP/IP
+        - **Infini Band Over Ethernet**: a network protocol that allows remote direct memory access (RDMA) over ethernet network.
+It is a low-latency high throughput networking technology commonly used in high-performance computing (HPC), data centers, and enterprise environments.
+Supports speeds of up to 200Gbps per link.
+        - **Compute Express Link (CXL)**: is an open standard interconnect designed to improve communication between CPUs and other high-speed devices such as accelerators, memory expanders, and smart I/O devices.
+It is used for high-speed, high-capacity CPU-to-Device and CPU-to-Memory connections.

 - 4.1.6 Micro-segmentation (e.g., Software Defined Networks (SDN), Virtual eXtensible Local Area Network (VXLAN),Encapsulation, Software-Defined Wide Area Network (SD-WAN))
     - **Software-defined networks (SDN)**: